stefanodixon-ux/webMAN-MOD/README.md

 - Cobra team, for their work on Cobra payload and sharing the source code in public (thanks to the request of STLcardsWS)
 - Deank as the creator of webMAN, sMAN, sLaunch, multiMAN / mmCM and many other contributions to the scene
 - Estwald for NTFS library, rawseciso, fake iso, Mamba payload, etc.
-- aldostools for all his works on this project!
+- Aldo Vargas (aldostools) for all his works on this project!
 - Zar & m@tsumot0 for starting the modding project
 - NzV for PS3 Manager API (aka PS3MAPI), Mamba/PRX Loader & Mamba improvements
 - bguerville for ps3xploit, tools, web downloader & package installer modules and port of ntfslib